TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/rms-exchange.md

 ## **Recommended Steps**

-1. Ensure you meet the pre-requisites to [configure an Exchange server to use the connector](https://docs.microsoft.com/azure/information-protection/configure-servers-rms-connector#configuring-an-exchange-server-to-use-the-connector)<br>
+1. Ensure you meet the prerequisites to [configure an Exchange server to use the connector](https://docs.microsoft.com/azure/information-protection/configure-servers-rms-connector#configuring-an-exchange-server-to-use-the-connector)<br>
 2. Check the registry settings are defined correctly for your specific Exchange Server version:

 	* [Exchange 2013 and 2016](https://docs.microsoft.com/azure/information-protection/rms-connector-registry-settings#exchange-2016-or-exchange-2013-registry-settings)